1. Launch Diarkis Server in Local Environment

 .

-Launch each MARS, HTTP, and UDP server.
+Start each of the MARS, HTTP, and UDP servers.